 1. Goal Setting

-It’s also important that your goals be both specific and realistic.
-Non-specific goals have very little value, as you can’t measure progress adequately.
-For instance, deciding to lose 25 pounds over the year is better than simply resolving to lose weight, since it has a measurable threshold for success.
+It’s also essential that your goals be both specific and realistic.
+Non-specific goals have little value, as you can’t measure your progress adequately.
+For instance, deciding to lose 25 pounds over the year is better than simply resolving to lose weight because it has a measurable threshold for success.

 2. How To Stick To Your Goals